 Every year, MJ Hudson surveys the terms of a large, diverse sample of recently-closed private equity (PE), venture capital (VC) and growth capital funds, where we have advised either the fund manager or a prospective investor.
-In this article, we examine developments in funds’ core economic terms over the last year.
-For more information, please download the full report.

 In the past year we have seen fee levels holding up, with investor demand for good quality ‘alt asset’ managers continuing to outstrip supply.